 Director of Music - Dr Joseph Fort

-Joseph Fort is the College Organist & Director of the Chapel Choir and Lecturer in Music at King’s College London.
+Joseph Fort is College Organist & Director of the Chapel Choir, and Senior Lecturer in Music at King’s College London, where he directs the Choir of King’s College London in the Chapel services, broadcasts, recordings, concerts and international tours.

-Festival conducting appearances across the world include the Festival de México, the White Nights Festival of St. Petersburg, the Montreal Organ Festival, the London Handel Festival, the St Albans International Organ Festival and the conventions of the American Guild of Organists and the Royal Canadian College of Organists.
-In demand as a Chorus Master, he has assisted Sir John Eliot Gardiner CBE and Sir Roger Norrington CBE, and enjoys a long and warm association with the Cambridge University Symphony Chorus, working with the Choir in several seasons.
-During his time in America, Joseph conducted several choirs in the Boston area, and served for several years as the Resident Conductor of the Harvard-Radcliffe Collegium Musicum.
+Festival conducting appearances across the world include the Festival de México, the White Nights Festival of St. Petersburg, the Montreal Organ Festival, the London Handel Festival, the St Albans International Organ Festival, and the conventions of the American Guild of Organists and the Royal Canadian College of Organists.

 - Joseph Fort (2015 - present)